RakhithJK/BishopFox-sliver-wiki/Multiplayer-Mode.md

 [*] Saved new client config to: /Users/moloch/Desktop/moloch_example.com.cfg
 ```

+__Important:__ Before clients can connect to a server you must start an RPC listener with the `multiplayer` command.
+The default port is TCP/31337.

 You can now give this configuration file `moloch_example.com.cfg` to the operator and they can connect to the server using the `sliver-client` binary.
 The sliver client will look for configuration files in `~/.sliver-client/configs/` or you can specify an exact config file with the `-config` flag.
 The configs directory can contain multiple configs for different servers.

 ```